Quick answer

 2. Clarify the purpose

 Purpose is not a logistical requirement.
 It is a declaration of meaning.
 Without it, people drift in half-heartedly, cameras off, eyes scanning email in parallel.
 Purpose transforms a block of time into a shared moment.
+A vague purpose produces a vague meeting; people cannot commit fully to something they cannot name, so their attention stays partially elsewhere, hedged against the possibility that this hour will turn out not to have mattered.

 Microsoft’s Work Trend Index found that 68% of employees lack enough uninterrupted focus time (Microsoft, 2024).
 One reason is that meetings blur into each other with little sense of “why”.
 True purpose names the value of this hour in the life of the organisation.
 It might sound like: “We are gathering to decide whether to launch” or “to reflect on where our partnership is struggling”.
 These are stories of consequence, not placeholders in Outlook.
+Naming purpose this way also does something subtler: it turns the meeting from an event that happens to people into a moment they are invited to help shape, because a genuine “why” implicitly asks for the reasons others bring with them too.

 • Begin by inviting participants to share what matters to them about the issue.
 Collective purpose is richer than a host’s agenda.